-Sky Solar Holdings Ltd (NASDAQ:SKYS) is trading with a trailing P/E of 18.3x, which is lower than the industry average of 45.1x.
-While SKYS might seem like an attractive stock to buy, it is important to understand the assumptions behind the P/E ratio before you make any investment decisions.
-In this article, I will deconstruct the P/E ratio and highlight what you need to be careful of when using the P/E ratio.
-Check out our latest analysis for Sky Solar Holdings
+Sky Solar Holdings Ltd (NASDAQ:SKYS) trades with a trailing P/E of 7.1x, which is lower than the industry average of 13x.
+Although some investors may jump to the conclusion that this is a great buying opportunity, understanding the assumptions behind the P/E ratio might change your mind.
+In this article, I will explain what the P/E ratio is as well as what you should look out for when using it.
+View our latest analysis for Sky Solar Holdings

 Price-Earnings Ratio = Price per share ÷ Earnings per share